Solar panels in Spain: Grants

 Solar panels subsidies

-In 2024, there will continue to be grants and subsidies for the installation of solar panels, with the aim of continuing to facilitate the transition to renewable energy.
-If you install solar panels at home, you can benefit from reductions in Property Tax (IBI) and Tax on Construction, Installations and Works (ICIO), as well as taking advantage of deductions in Personal Income Tax (IRPF).
-European Next Generation subsidies are not available at the moment.
+In 2024, subsidies and incentives for the installation of solar panels remain in place, with the goal of continuing to facilitate the transition to renewable energy.
+If you install solar panels at home, you can benefit from reductions in the Personal Income Tax (IRPF), the Property Tax (IBI), and the Tax on Constructions, Installations, and Works (ICIO).

 In Spain, apart from the European subsidies, the following allowances and deductions are available.